 All-purpose potatoes have a medium starch content.
-They have more moisture and hold their shape than starchy potatoes.
+They have more moisture and hold their shape better than starchy potatoes.

 Some popular names are golden delight, coliban, and royal blue.

-For the question of what is the best potatoes for this recipe, our answer is russet potatoes.
+For the question of what is the best potato for this recipe, our answer is russet potatoes.
 Their skins are thick and easily crisp up in the oven.
 The interiors are fluffy and starchy, making them perfect to pair with extra fillings like cheese and vegetables.

-Here are some main ingredients you need for this healthy and hearty side dish.
+Here are some main ingredients you need for this healthy and hearty side dish:

-Cheese: gouda, cheddar, or mozzarella all can be used in the cheese sauce.
+Cheese: gouda, cheddar, or mozzarella can all be used in the cheese sauce.

 How to Make Twice Baked Potatoes in Oven